-Probate sale or when there is no will after owner dies
+Probate sale or when there is no will after the owner dies

 What we can do to help you?
-If there is some equity in the property we will pay you $5000 and handle everything.
-If there is a lot of equity and you are able to come to court with our attorney and state your case, we can pay you more.
+If there is equity in the property we give you a fair offer and handle everything.
+If there is a lot of equity and you are able to come to court with our attorney and state your case, we can pay you even more.
 How much more?
 Contact us, we will review your case and you will find out within 24 hours.